kushnertodd/kotlin-programming/README.md

 - Select Launch under Jupyter Notebook.
 - Open the file `notebooks/Introduction-to-Kotlin.ipynb` from the directory where you installed the notebook.

-These are resources for more advanced Kotlin programming.
+## Resources for more advanced Kotlin programming

 - <a href="http://www.amazon.com/dp/161729960X/ref=nosim?tag=toddkushnerll-20"><b> Kotlin in Action</b></a> by Roman Elizarov, Svetlana Isakova, Sebastian Aigner<br>